Darul-Archive/IbnKhaldun/README.md

 ## TODO
-* Change the name of the bot to the name of a 'single highly reputed historian'
+* Change the name of the bot to the name of a 'single highly reputed historian' (Ibn Rushd, Ibn Khaldun)